Western New Guinea: Geography

-Another major habitat feature is the vast southern and northern lowlands.
-Stretching for hundreds of kilometers, these include lowland rainforests, extensive wetlands, savanna grasslands, and some of the largest expanses of mangrove forest in the world.
-The southern lowlands are the site of Lorentz National Park, a UNESCO World Heritage Site.
-The northern lowlands are drained principally by the Mamberamo River and its tributaries on the western side, and by the Sepik on the eastern side.
-The more extensive southern lowlands, now in South Papua Province, are drained by a larger number of rivers, principally the Digul in the west and the Fly in the east.
-The largest island offshore, Dolak (also called Yos Sudarso), lies near the Digul estuary, separated by the narrow Muli Strait that is so narrow it has been named a "creek".
-The island is administered as part of the Merauke Regency.
+Another major habitat feature is the vast northern lowlands.
+Stretching for hundreds of kilometres, these include lowland rainforests, extensive wetlands, savanna grasslands, and some of the largest expanses of mangrove forest in the world.
+The northern lowlands are drained principally by the province's largest river, the Mamberamo River and its tributaries on the western side, and by the Sepik on the eastern side.
+The result is a large area of lakes and rivers known as the Lakes Plains region.